JoseJimenezGH/Jackdaws-Lynx/README.md

-Jackdaw-mediated removal of scats lynx samples simulation.
+Simulation of jackdaw-mediated removal of lynx scat samples.